hyperonym/ratus/README.md

 ## Engines

-Ratus provides a consistent API for various storage engine implementations, allowing users to choose a specific engine based on their needs without having to modify client-side code.
+Ratus provides a consistent API for various backends, allowing users to choose a specific engine based on their needs without having to modify client-side code.

 To use a specific engine, set the `--engine` flag or `ENGINE` environment variable to one of the following names: